chrisburnell/chrisburnell.com/_posts/2016-04-29-april-lws-talk.md

 ---

-Last week, <a rel="external" href="http://londonwebstandards.org/2016/04/lws-18-april-2016-animation-chats-lwsaniquery/">I spoke</a> at <a rel="external" href="http://londonwebstandards.org/">London Web Standards</a>, a monthly meetup for Web Developers, Designers, UXers, Tech Managers, etc., and talked about writing intelligent *media queries*.
-Inspired by [Matt Zeunert’s thoughts, reflecting on running a freefront-end development course](http://www.mattzeunert.com/2016/01/13/running-a-free-front-end-development-course.html), I’ve decided to flesh out some details of the talk that I thought were weak, could use more explanation, and to review how I feel the talk went, and what I might do differently next time.
+Last week, [I spoke](http://londonwebstandards.org/2016/04/lws-18-april-2016-animation-chats-lwsaniquery/){:rel="external"} at [London Web Standards](http://londonwebstandards.org/){:rel="external"}, a monthly meetup for Web Developers, Designers, UXers, Tech Managers, etc., and talked about writing intelligent *media queries*.
+Inspired by [Matt Zeunert’s thoughts, reflecting on running a freefront-end development course](http://www.mattzeunert.com/2016/01/13/running-a-free-front-end-development-course.html){:rel="external"}, I’ve decided to flesh out some details of the talk that I thought were weak, could use more explanation, and to review how I feel the talk went, and what I might do differently next time.

-Check out the *Talk* in question, <a rel="me" href="{% post_url 2016-04-18-middle-out %}">Supporting Middle-Out in CSS</a>.
+Check out the *Talk* in question, [Supporting Middle-Out in CSS]({% post_url 2016-04-18-middle-out %}).

 {% include content/heading.html title='Nerves from Hell' %}